jphmrst/PLC/src/plc/fp/Maps.lagda.md

 ## Total maps

-Our maps in this chapter will be similar in behavior to the one we saw earlier.
+Our maps in this section will be similar in behavior to the one we saw earlier.
 This time around, though, we're going to use higher-order functions, rather than lists of key-value pairs, to build the maps.
 The advantage of this representation is that it offers a more